idris-lang/Idris2/docs/source/reference/pragmas.rst

 ``%ambiguity_depth``
 --------------------

 Set how deep nested ambiguous names can be before Idris gives up.
-The default is 3, increashing this will effect compiler performance.
+The default is 3, increasing this will effect compiler performance.
 For more details, see :ref:`ambiguous-name-resolution`.

 ``%totality_depth``